hualin-ok/hualin-ok.github.io/publications.md

 >
 #### Science Is Only as Good as Its Measures - NCFR 2020
 >
 > - **Lin, H.**, Washburn, I. J., Cox, R., Sahbaz S., & Greder, K. (November, 2020).
 Snyder’s Children’s Hope Scale: Evidence for use in a Latino Sample.
-Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
+Paper presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
 >
 > -  Sahbaz S., Cox, R., **Lin, H.**, Washburn, I. J., & Greder, K. (November, 2020).
 Pediatric Psychological Stress Scale: Evidence for use in a Latino Sample.
-Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
+Paper presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
 >
 > -  Cox, R., Sahbaz S., **Lin, H.**, Washburn, I. J., & Greder, K. (November, 2020).
 Fear of Deportation Scale: Evidence for use in a Latino Sample.
-Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
+Paper presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
 >
 > -  Washburn, I. J., **Lin, H.**, Sahbaz S., Greder, K., & Cox, R. (November, 2020).
 Positive Youth Development Caring Scale: Evidence for use in a Latino Sample.
-Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations.
+Paper presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations.
 >
 #### Fear of Deportation, Stress, and Latino Immigrant Youth Mental, Emotional, and Behavioral Health: Can Hope Make a Difference? - NCFR 2019
 > -  **Lin, H.**, Sahbaz, S., Nolasco, H., Anderson, M., & Cox, R. (November, 2019).
 Cognitive Functioning, Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
-Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
+Paper presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
 >
 > -  Anderson, M., Sahbaz, S., **Lin, H.**, Nolasco, H., & Cox, R. (November, 2019).
 Depression, Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
-Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
+Paper presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
 >
 > -  Nolasco, H., **Lin, H.**, Sahbaz, S., Anderson, M., & Cox, R. (November, 2019).
 Academic Achievement, Fear of Deportation, Stress, and Hope among Latino Immigrant Youth.
-Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
+Paper presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
 >
 > -  Cox, R., Anderson, M., **Lin, H.**, Sahbaz, S., & Nolasco, H. (November, 2019).
 Substance Use Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
-Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
+Paper presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
 >
 > -  Sahbaz, S., **Lin, H.**, Anderson, M., Nolasco, H., & Cox, R. (November, 2019).
 Aggression, Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
-Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
+Paper presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
 >
 #### Emerging, Hot Topic: Fear of Deportation, Stress, and Latino Immigrant Youth Mental, Emotional, and Behavioral Health: Can Hope Make a Difference? - SPR 2019
 > -  **Lin, H.**, Sahbaz, S., Anderson, M., Nolasco, H., Washburn, I. J., Cox, R. (May, 2019).
 Substance Use, Fear of Deportation, Stress, and Hope Among Latino Immigrant Youth.
 Paper presented in a paper symposium at the Society for Prevention Research 27th Annual Meeting, San Francisco, CA.